Philistines: History

-Philistine pentapolis cities shown in red: Gaza, Ashdod, Ashkelon, Ekron, and Gath.
+The Philistines maintained a pentapolis (red) that comprised their territory: Gaza, Ashdod, Ashkelon, Ekron, and Gath.
+For a time, Jaffa was also part of Philistia (though briefly contested by Israel) before it was annexed by the Neo-Assyrian Empire during Sennacherib's Levantine campaign.

 By Iron Age II, the Philistines had formed an ethnic state centered around a pentapolis consisting of Gaza, Ashdod, Ashkelon, Ekron and Gath.
 Whether or not historians are inclined to accept the historicity of the old canonical books of the Hebrew nation, their writers describe a series of conflicts between the Philistines and the Israelites during the period of the Judges, and, allegedly, the Philistines exercised lordship over Israel in the days of Saul and Samuel the prophet, forbidding the Israelites from making iron implements of war.
 According to their chronicles, the Philistines were eventually subjugated by David, before regaining independence in the wake of the United Monarchy's dissolution, after which there are only sparse references to them.
 The accuracy of these narratives is a subject of debate among scholars.

 The Philistines seemed to have generally retained their autonomy, up until the mid-8th century BC, when Tiglath-Pileser III, the king of the Neo-Assyrian Empire, marched into the region, conquering much of the Levant that was not already under Assyrian rule (including Aram-Damascus and Phoenicia), and occupying the remaining kingdoms in the area (including Philistia).
 Decades later, Egypt began agitating its neighbours to rebel against Assyrian rule.
 A revolt in Israel was crushed by Sargon II in 722 BC, resulting in the kingdom's total destruction.
 In 712 BC, a Philistine named Iamani ascended to the throne of Ashdod, and organized another failed uprising against Assyria with Egyptian aid.
 The Assyrian King Sargon II invaded Philistia, which effectively became annexed by Assyria, although the kings of the five cities, including Iamani, were allowed to remain on their thrones as vassals.
 In his annals concerning the campaign, Sargon II singled out his capture of Gath, in 711 BC.
 Ten years later, Egypt once again incited its neighbors to rebel against Assyria, resulting in Ashkelon, Ekron, Judah, and Sidon revolting against Sargon's son and successor, Sennacherib.
 Sennacherib crushed the revolt, defeated the Egyptians, and destroyed much of the cities in southern Aramea, Phoenicia, Philistia, and Judah, and entered the northern Sinai, though he was unable to capture the Judahite capital, Jerusalem, instead forcing it to pay tribute.
 As punishment, the rebel nations paid tribute to Assyria, and Sennacherib's annals report that he exacted such tribute from the kings of Ashdod, Ashkelon, Gaza, and Ekron, but Gath is never mentioned, which may indicate that the city was actually destroyed by Sargon II.